-Under the No Action Alternative, the Elmer's Island Access project would not be implemented, construction activities would not occur, and recreation and habitat improvements would not be added to the site.
+Under the No Action Alternative, the Elmer's Island Access project would not be implemented, construction activities would not occur, the shuttle service would not operate, and recreation and habitat improvements would not be added to the site.
 Therefore, no additional adverse or beneficial impacts to habitats would be expected.
 The conditions at the project site would remain largely the same as described in the Affected Environment section above.

-While construction of project features in upland, wetland, and open water habitats would not occur nor would the associated amenities (e.g., boat launches, parking lots, and boardwalk) and increase in public use.
+While construction of project features in upland, wetland, and open water habitats would not occur nor would the associated amenities (e.g., boat launches and parking lots) and increase in public use.
 Under the No Action Alternative, there would be no expanded litter and debris removal nor repair of the road washout.
 This may adversely affect habitats compared to the Proposed Alternative.
 Additionally, the installation of the new culverts would not occur; therefore, the natural flow of water and mixing that historically occurred in this area would continue to be impeded.
-As such, the No Action Alternative would likely result in fewer short-term minor adverse impacts to localized habitats but would result in more long-term moderate adverse impacts to habitats, particularly wetland and open water habitats, compared to the Proposed Alternative.
+As such, the No Action Alternative would likely result in fewer short-term minor adverse impacts to localized habitats but would result in more long-term moderate adverse impacts to habitats, particularly wetland, and open water habitats, compared to the Proposed Alternative.
+Because the shuttle service would not operate, the No Action Alternative would likely result in fewer impacts to the intertidal zone habitats, compared to the Proposed Alternative.

 Elmer's Island Wildlife Refuge is owned and operated by LDWF and is operated under a management plan (LDWF 2016; LDWF 2017a).
-Elmer's Island contains many types of habitats, which support a diversity of wildlife with over 170 species of birds use Elmer's Island and the surrounding beach and marsh habitats (LDWF 2016).
+Elmer's Island contains many types of habitats, which support a diversity of wildlife with over 170 species of birds use Elmer's Island and the surrounding beach, intertidal, and marsh habitats (LDWF 2016).
 Wildlife species observed at Elmer's Island are presented in Table 4-1 (LDWF 2016).